Astr0clad/quail_docs/guides/math.md

 ### Reverse Kinematics (differential swerve)

+!!!secondary
-**_Please note that in some differential swerve setups one motor's rotation is reversed, which will require inversion of its veocity and position_**
+Please note that in some differential swerve setups one motor's rotation is reversed, which will require inversion of its veocity and position
+!!!

 With differential swerve, the module's angular velocity is equal to the sum of the two motor velocities, and the module's linear velocity is equal to the difference of the two motor velocities.